ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `season_number`: The episode season number
 - `episode_number`: The episode number
 - `show_title`: The title of the show that contains the episode
+- `show_genre`: The genre of the show that contains the episode
+- `show_tag`: The tag of the show that contains the episode
 - `type`: Always `episode`

 ### Artists